 When the excess uric acid crystals settle into joints, gouty symptoms may occur in your body.
 Common signs of gout include swelling, pain, inflammation, redness, and tenderness.
 The bone joint may also feel hot when touched.
 These signs usually start suddenly at night.

-You may also like benefits of baking soda + coffee
+You may also like the benefits of baking soda + coffee

 2. Kidney Symptoms